stripe2933/vk-gltf-viewer/README.md

 ### Build

 This project requires support for C++20 modules and the C++23 standard library.
-The supported compiler is:
+The supported compilers are:
 - Clang 18.1.2
-- MSVC 19.40
+- MSVC 19.42

 The following build tools are required:
 - CMake 3.30